 Lastly, you have to check the paperwork.
 This is the seller’s proof of ownership.
 Failure to provide one can be a red flag, and you should back away from the deal.
 Suppose the owner cannot prove ownership by showing the relevant paperwork.
 In that case, they have to have a legal way to prove ownership.

 Once everything checks out, you can open a dialogue for negotiations.
 Remember that there is always a ready market for skylines, so pitch a relevant price to the seller.
 If you bid too low, the seller will reject your bid without even negotiating.
 Also, do some research on the market price and then compare it with the car’s condition.
 If the buyer asks too high for the car, try to bring the price down to what you have in mind or even lower.

 Pros and Cons of Owning an R32 Skyline

-- R32 Nissan Skylines are reliable daily drivers, especially if you find one with a well-maintained with a stock engine.
+- R32 Nissan Skylines are reliable daily drivers, especially if you find one well-maintained with a stock engine.